Sumeet Sachdev

-Sumeet Sachdev is an Indian actor and architect known for his role as Gautam "Gomzy" Virani in Kyunki Saas Bhi Kabhi Bahu Thi and Abhimanyu "Mani" Raghav in Yeh Hai Mohabbatein.
+Sumeet Sachdev (born 18 March 1976) is an Indian television actor and architect who is best known for his role as Gautam "Gomzy" Virani in Kyunki Saas Bhi Kabhi Bahu Thi and Abhimanyu "Mani" Raghav in Yeh Hai Mohabbatein.

 Early life and education

-Sachdev brought up in Delhi.
-His younger brother Sandeep was the winner of the Indian Biggest Loser Jeetega.
+Sachdev was brought up in Delhi.
+His younger brother Sandeep was the winner of Season 1 in the Indian reality show, Biggest Loser Jeetega.
 Sachdev is an architect by profession.
-Sachdev is five days older than his former classmate, Smriti Irani, who played his on-screen mother in Kyunki Saas Bhi Kabhi Bahu Thi.
+He is known for playing the role of Gautam Virani along with his former classmate Smriti Irani in the 2000 Indian soap opera, Kyunki Saas Bhi Kabhi Bahu Thi.